MCP Server

 Partner calls your agent

 mcp://your-product/agentEach partner gets its own credentials, rate limiting, and metering.
-Their AI tools call your agent like any other function — you ship a paid API without writing one.
+Their AI tools call your agent like any other function.
+You ship a paid API without writing one.

 Partner calls your agent

 mcp://your-product/agentEach partner gets its own credentials, rate limiting, and metering.
-Their AI tools call your agent like any other function — you ship a paid API without writing one.
+Their AI tools call your agent like any other function.
+You ship a paid API without writing one.

 Authentication and access